A court orders Netherlands to halt fighter jet part exports to Israel over Gaza war

 The court announced its decision as Dutch Prime Minister Mark Rutte is on a trip to Israel to discuss the conflict with Israeli and Palestinian Authority leaders.

-The news followed a night in which Israel carried out airstrikes in the Gaza Strip that killed at least 50 people, according to health officials in Gaza.
+The news followed a night in which Israel carried out airstrikes in the Gaza Strip that killed at least 50 people, according to health officials in the territory.

-The Israeli military said on Monday its special forces rescued two hostages held in Gaza.
+The Israeli military said on Monday its special forces rescued two hostages held there.

-Israel says its military campaign in Gaza is to defeat the Palestinian Hamas militant group, which carried out an Oct.
-7 attack on Israel that killed 1,200 people and took some 240 people hostage.
-Israel's ongoing bombardment has killed more than 28,000 Palestinians in Gaza, according to the Health Ministry there.
+Israel's bombardment has killed more than 28,000 Palestinians in Gaza, according to the Health Ministry there.
+It launched the military campaign after Hamas' Oct.
+7 attack killed 1,200 people and took some 240 people hostage, according to Israeli officials.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.